 In a vision near the end of Revelation John records that "death and Hades were thrown into the lake of fire" (Revelation 20:12-15).
 Jesus has power over death, and he will rescue us from death and Hades at his coming.

 We do recognise in the language of this command, an echo of the title of God, "him who is and who was and who is to come" (Revelation 1:4,8).

 Mystery...
-Various objects in the visions are mysteries, not in the sense that we cannot understand them, but in the sense that we need to exercise spiritual insight so as to link these objects with what we have been learning and experiencing in the gospel and our Christian lives whatever time and place we live in.
+Various objects in the visions are mysteries.
+Not that we can't understand what they mean.
+But we do need to exercise spiritual insight so as to link these objects with our growth and experience in the gospel, whatever time and place we live in.